PCOS and Pregnancy: Key Risks and How to Manage Them

 Regular physical activity helps regulate insulin levels and hormones.
 A moderate routine combining cardio, strength training, and flexibility exercises can improve ovulation and prepare the body for pregnancy.
 Even a 5% to 10% reduction in body weight can enhance fertility in women with PCOS.

-Managing Stress for Better Pregnancy Outcomes with PCOS
+Stress Management for Better Fertility and Pregnancy Health

 Chronic stress can worsen hormonal imbalances, impacting ovulation and pregnancy.
 Relaxation techniques such as yoga, meditation, and breathing exercises can lower cortisol levels and promote emotional well-being.
 This will help improve the chances of a healthy pregnancy.